 - Bake.
 Spread the crumble topping on top of the unbaked casserole, leaving clumps of the mixture in places.
 Bake until browned and the sweet potato casserole has set in the center, about 30 minutes.

 Marshmallow Topping: (Optional)

 - Bake.
 Bake the sweet potato casserole for 20 minutes.
 Remove from the oven and spread the marshmallows over the top of the casserole.
 Return to the oven and bake the remaining 10 minutes, until brown and toasty.

-ingredient substitutions:Sweet Potato Casserole with Gluten-free, Nut-Free topping – For a nut free, gluten free topping, make my easy Oat Crumble topping using gluten-free rolled oats, brown sugar, salt, butter, and vanilla extract rather than the traditional Pecan Crumble.
-Sweet Potato Casserole with Marshmallow topping – If you desire the optional marshmallow topping in place of the crumble topping, omit the crumble topping and sprinkle with mini marshmallows the final 10 minutes of baking.
+Ingredient Substitutions:Sweet Potato Casserole with Gluten-free, Nut-Free Topping – For a nut-free, gluten-free topping, make my easy Oat Crumble topping using gluten-free rolled oats, brown sugar, salt, butter, and vanilla extract rather than the traditional Pecan Crumble.
+Sweet Potato Casserole with Marshmallow Topping – If you desire the optional marshmallow topping in place of the crumble topping, omit the crumble topping and sprinkle with mini marshmallows the final 10 minutes of baking.
 Dairy-Free Sweet Potato Casserole – Replace milk with your favorite dairy-free milk option such as oat milk, almond, or coconut.
-Replace the butter with coconut oil for fully dairy-free option.
-If in need of something just without lactose, may use ghee.
+Replace the butter with coconut oil for a fully dairy-free option.
+If you need something just without lactose, you may use ghee.
 Note that Ghee can still include trace amounts of dairy and should be avoided for dairy allergy.
-Egg-Free Sweet Potato Casserole – Use ½ cup unsweetened applesauce in place of the 2 eggs called for in the recipe.
+Egg-Free Sweet Potato Casserole – Use 1/2 cup unsweetened applesauce in place of the 2 eggs called for in the recipe.

 From the Add a Pinch recipe archives, originally published 2010.